 Guide Dogs are amazing animals, and quite a sight to behold when working with their partners amidst busy pedestrian traffic or across congested city streets.
 But perhaps even just as amazing are people's reactions to the dogs.
 Our alumni meet people every single day who either want to pet, feed or interact with their dogs, to those who believe that the dogs should not be allowed in public places.
-Either way, Guide Dogs is committed to educating people about the work of a Guide Dog, and why it's important to understand some basic guidelines regarding Guide Dog access and etiquette.
+Either way, GDB is committed to educating people about the work of a Guide Dog, and why it's important to understand some basic guidelines regarding Guide Dog access and etiquette.

 - An overview of the Americans with Disabilities Acts (ADA)